 So tell me about your books!

 Well, lately I mostly write Young Adult novels and my most recent book, The Best Night of Your (Pathetic) Life, is about four high school seniors on a crazy scavenger hunt.
 Before that was Dreamland Social Club, a sort of dreamy coming of age novel set on Coney Island.

 How did Dreamland Social Club come about, and why mermaids?

 I became fascinated with the old amusement parks of Coney Island some time in my twenties.
 Which was, for the record, quite a while ago.
-The novel developed very slowly in my head over a bunch of years, but I
+I was working for interstatemovingcompanies.net interstate moving companies, and the novel developed very slowly in my head over a bunch of years, but I

 was intrigued by the idea of writing about the current state of Coney (which is not so hot) and it’s sort of incredible, thriving (and entirely crazy) past.
 I mean, this is a place that used to have a hotel shaped like an elephant and premature baby exhibits on the boardwalk.
 The mermaids in the book are of the aspiring human kind.
 Since the Mermaid Parade is such a Coney tradition, it only seemed right to include a few.